DevOmamode/FormVerbJS/README.md

 ### Using <Script> Tag
 To quickly get **FormVerb.JS** into your project using the <script> tag, kindly follow the below steps,
-1. Download this repository in a Zip format and extract where your JavaScript files live in your project.
+1. Download this repository in a Zip format and extract where your JavaScript files live in your project. *Ensure the folder is named 'FormVerbJS' as it could be 'FormVerbJS - main'*.
-Alternatively, you can download the formverb.js file in the **src** folder of this repo and place anywhere in your project.
+Alternatively, you can download the **formverb.js** file in the **src** folder of this repo and place anywhere in your project.
 2. Bring in the path to the file in the head section of your HTML file where you will be using it.
 E.g,
 ```html
 <script src="js/formverbjs/src/formverb.js"></script>